uch428/foodPadSensors/README.md

 # foodPadSensors

-Flow and explanation for training and estimating data using ROS This is to help you set up connections between barometric pressure sensors on Arduino, a digital weight scale, and ROS.
-With some programs, you can obtain estimated value of weight from sensor data after calibrating them using a scale.
+This is to help you first set up connections between barometric pressure sensors on Arduino, a digital weight scale, and ROS.
+Having done the set-up, with some programs you can obtain the estimated value of weight from sensor data after calibrating them using a scale.
 (Applied/estimated pressure should be only one directional for now).
 - Enviroment used to confirm these executions:  Ubuntu 16.04.6 LTS, run on VirtualBox6.1 for Windows 10
 - Interface names e.g. ttyACM0 might be different on each device.
 - All the files and folders under uch428/footPadSensor/ are located under ~/ros/workspace/myWorkspace/ in my environment.